Second Battle of the Masurian Lakes: Casualties and losses

 The "Winter Battle in Masuria" ended with the expulsion of the Russian troops of the 10th Army from the borders of East Prussia, inflicting heavy losses on them and capturing parts of four infantry divisions.
 The German side notes the planned development of the operation, which was not disturbed by the actions of the Russian command.
 The main task was solved by the Germans.

-The encirclement of the Russian 10th Army in its entirety could hardly have taken place; the German armies in East Prussia did not have the strength for this.
-But more active actions on the Russian side could not only prevent the 20th Army Corps from dying, but also turn the tide of battles.
+The encirclement of the Russian 10th Army in its entirety could hardly have taken place.
+The German armies in East Prussia did not have the strength for this.
+More active actions on the Russian side could prevent the 20th Army Corps from dying, and turn the tide of battles.
 However, it was in this operation on the Russian side that the command, both at the level of the front and the army, and at the level of the corps, showed the worst qualities - lack of confidence in victory, contradictions and errors in assessing the situation, and stiffness in the initiative.
 These flaws cost the Russian soldiers dearly.

-Although there was no radical turning point in the course of the war as a result of the operation (such a task was not set), the German troops managed to finally defend East Prussia, completely liberate it from Russian troops and minimize, as it turned out later, the possibility of a new invasion of Germany.
+Although there was no radical turning point in the war as a result of the operation, with such a task not set, the German troops managed to defend East Prussia, completely liberate it from Russian troops and minimize, as it turned out later, the possibility of a new invasion of Germany.
 Russian troops captured 40 officers and 1,666 soldiers, captured 15 machine guns and 6 guns.

-However, the damage of the Russian troops was disproportionately greater.
-If on the German side from the commanding staff one general (brigade commander), one lieutenant colonel (regiment commander) died and a colonel (regiment commander) was wounded, then in the Russian 10th Army one general (brigade commander) and 7 colonel commanders of regiments were killed, 12 generals and 11 colonels were captured (from the corps commander to the regimental commanders), one regiment commander was wounded.
+The damage of the Russian troops was disproportionately greater.
+If on the German side, from the commanding staff one general (brigade commander), one lieutenant colonel (regiment commander) died and a colonel (regiment commander) was wounded, then in the Russian 10th Army one general (brigade commander) and 7 colonel commanders of regiments were killed, 12 generals and 11 colonels were captured (from the corps commander to the regimental commanders), one regiment commander was wounded.

-According to Sergey Nelipovich's research, Russian troops lost 133,000 including 85,000 prisoners, he also points out that the German print media overestimated the number of prisoners to 100,000.
+According to Sergey Nelipovich's research, Russian troops lost 133,000 including 85,000 prisoners.
+He also points out that the German print media overestimated the number of prisoners by 100,000.

 The losses of German troops are estimated at 20,000 to 31,000.